Transition from adiabatic inspiral to plunge for eccentric binaries: Transition for circular inspiral

 Equation (\ref{eq:circconstraint}) is a constraint that holds whenever we have adiabatically evolving circular orbits; Eq.\ (\ref{eq:circdynamics}) is a tool that allows us to characterize the radial behavior of the system as we begin evolving beyond the adiabatic regime.

 Let us introduce an expansion of all physically relevant quantities as we approach the last stable orbit:

-Recall that ``ISCO'' stands for innermost stable circular orbit, the name for the last stable orbit for circular configurations.
+Here ``ISCO'' stands for innermost stable circular orbit, the last stable orbit for circular configurations.
 Exactly at the ISCO, $R = \partial R/\partial r = \partial^2R/\partial r^2 = 0$.
 Bearing this in mind, the leading order behavior of $R$ near the ISCO is given by

 We leave off here terms that are independent of $x$, as well as terms higher order than those shown here.
 All quantities in parentheses are to be evaluated exactly on the ISCO.

 We imagine that the integrals of motion evolve linearly with time as we move through the transition, writing